Multi-Element Wingtip System

 Designed for Real Aircraft Fleets

-Unlike aerodynamic concepts developed exclusively for new aircraft programs, TRINITAIR is engineered with retrofit integration in mind.
+Unlike aerodynamic concepts developed exclusively for new aircraft programs, TRINITAIR is engineered for retrofit integration from the outset.

-The system is designed to integrate into existing aircraft platforms while respecting structural constraints, maintenance cycles and certification requirements.
+The system integrates into existing aircraft platforms while respecting structural constraints, maintenance cycles and certification requirements.

 • Structural interface compatibility